rsp-esl/pxt-bh1750/README.md

 # BH1750

-A MakeCode-PXT extension for the BH1750 digital mmbient light sensor module such as GY-302.
+A MakeCode-PXT extension for the BH1750 digital ambient light sensor module such as GY-302.

 ![](icon.png)